 Applicant must have multiple years experience as a Dispatcher- I and a position must be open for it to be filled.

 - Emergency Communications Management Level Positions

 Basic Training Overview

-All new hires are assigned to the training division for the first 18 to 20 weeks of your training classroom and on the job training (OJT) phases.
+Our experienced training team works with all new hires for the first 18 to 20 weeks of your training classroom and on the job training (OJT) phases.
 Classes will be conducted during the weekdays from 8 am to 4:30 pm.

 - American Heart Association CPR

-- International Association of Public-Safety Communications Officials (APCO) Institute Certifications
+- International Associated Public-Safety Communications Officials (APCO) Public Safety Telecommunicator - Basic

 Basic Training On-Console (OJT) Shifts